mklcp/ithkey/readme.md

 Execute the file named `setup.exe` in the `ithm` folder contained in this repository, which should install the dynamic library suited to the computer system.

 ## Troubleshootings
+Disclaimer: the font is not yet finished, lacks advanced diacritic positioning and kerning.
+However it's still pretty usable (and useful), enough at least to make a keyboard.

 The font makes an heavy uses of combining diacritics, and so the keyboard.
 At least in some applications, they might not be displayed correctly (where correctly means ‘should change the previous character either by addding a diacritic, changing its shape, or its orientation, depending on the diacritic and its position on after the character’ (more on that later)), and one might instead see a some numbers, a blank space, or either a box with or without a question mark, instead of the character.
 This might be explained by either a bad unicode support, a bad management of the font or a problem in choosing the font, among other possible problems.

 At least, displaying in a browser should still works.
 To try it, open in a brower the file named `test.html`, which contains.
 If tables of itkuil letters are displayed, with a bunch of nicely handled diacritics, it probably works.